 One of the earliest forms of green energy was harnessing the wind.
 A windmill stood on this site for many years and today is no exception, our modern wind turbine silently assists our electric needs and can be found away from the campsite adjacent to the fishing lake.

-It is an area left as meadow with pathways mown into it.
-We call it the 'Skylark Meadow', and for good reason as it holds numerous nesting skylarks; six successful breeding pairs in 2012.
-It is also used by Kestrel, Marsh Harrier and our resident Barn and Tawny Owls for hunting.
+Other grass areas provide nesting sites for numerous skylarks;.
+Our grassland is also used by Kestrel, Marsh Harrier and our resident Barn and Tawny Owls for hunting.
 Wild flowers thrive attracting many insects including butterflies.
 Red Deer, Muntjac and Stoat are also regularly seen.

-All around the site you will find recycled and reclaimed materials; our exterior noticeboard started life as a flat screen TV and even our flag pole was once a ship's mast.
+All around the site you will find recycled and reclaimed materials; our exterior noticeboard started life as a flat screen TV.

 The choice of a camping holiday is a far more environmentally friendly choice than a trip abroad but if you wish to further reduce your impact why not take part in our 'Carbon Offset Scheme'?